EvanHofmeister/breast-cancer-classification/README.md

 ### Results
 The best results were achieved with an optimized Random Forest model, yielding an AUC of `0.986` and an F1 score of `0.968`.
 This work not only demonstrates the potential of machine learning in healthcare but also provided hands-on experience with Scikit-learn and Flask, expanding my experience with both model development and application deployment.

-### Introduction of machine learning methods
-In this project, I conducted a survey comparison of various machine learning methods to address a classification problem using the Breast Cancer Wisconsin dataset.
-The aim was to evaluate and understand the effectiveness and suitability of each method for medical diagnosis prediction tasks.

-* Logistic Regression: A fundamental linear model used for binary classification.
-It's valued for its simplicity, interpretability, and efficiency, making it a good baseline model for this study.

-* Support Vector Machine (SVM): Renowned for its effectiveness in high-dimensional spaces, SVM is particularly adept at creating complex decision boundaries, even with limited data.

-* Random Forest: An ensemble method that builds multiple decision trees and merges their predictions.
-Known for its robustness, it's effective in handling overfitting and providing high accuracy.

-* XGBoost: An implementation of gradient boosted decision trees designed for speed and performance.
-XGBoost is celebrated for its scalability and effectiveness across a wide range of classification problems.

-* Artificial Neural Network (ANN): A deep learning method capable of capturing complex patterns in data.
-ANNs are highly flexible and can model intricate relationships, making them a powerful tool in predictive analytics.

-Each method was implemented, optimized, and evaluated to determine its performance and practicality in medical diagnosis, offering a rich understanding of their capabilities and applications in this domain.

 ### Instructions for setting up project and installing dependencies

 Install Pipenv: If you haven't installed Pipenv, you can do so using pip: